-Artaria believes in the transcendent power of music and the central importance of music in education.
-We are dedicated to mentoring students of all ages, founding our own programs in order to provide opportunities for sharing our passion and expertize in the art of chamber music to all who are interested.
+ARTARIAbelieves in the transcendent power of music and the central importance of music in education.
+Our programs are designed to provide opportunities for sharing our passion and expertize in the art of chamber music to all who are interested.

-Founded in 2006 as a performance forum for outstanding high school chamber musicians, the Saint Paul String Quartet Competition's primary mission is to celebrate excellence in string quartet playing, foster an increased appreciation for the chamber music art form, and enhance the music culture in this country.
-The SPSQC has garnered a national reputation for showcasing our nations finest pre-college string players, and young artists from this event now populate the most prestigious professional groups in the country.
+The mission of the SAINT PAUL STRING QUARTET COMPETITION is to celebrate excellence in string quartet playing, foster an increased appreciation for the chamber music art form, and enhance the music culture in this country.
+The renowned SPSQC showcases our nations finest pre-college and collegiate string players, who now populate the most prestigious professional groups of our time.

 Artaria's educational programs are made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.